Gajalakshmimurali/Module1/README.md

-# Ex 1b:Datatypes-Boolean Expression Evaluation in Python
+# 1b:Datatypes-Boolean Expression Evaluation in Python

 ##  Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.